rjust/defects4j/framework/bug-mining/Patch-Minimization-Guide.md

     -      if(this.isGameOver()){...}
     ```

 * Example: In the patch shown below, the bug fix code is just the if block.
 Despite that, we cannot remove any other statements from this patch.
 The while loop contains only the if statement so it cannot be removed.
-The only 2 variables in this function are used for the bug fix so their declarations can not be removed.
-The function `clear()` has no other statements other than the 2 variable declarations and the while loop.
+The only two new local variables introduced in this function are both being used for the bug fix, so their declarations cannot be removed.
+The function `clear()` has no other statements other than the two variable declarations and the while loop.
 Hence, removing the function would mean creating an empty function in the buggy version which would not make any sense.
-Since the `@Override` is associated with the `clear()` function, even that can not be removed.
+Since the `@Override` is associated with the `clear()` function, even that cannot be removed.
     ```diff
              abstract class AbstractPatriciaTrie<K, V> extends AbstractBitwiseTrie<K, V> {
                     ...